smilies-polito/PhysiSandS/README.md

 #### Utility Test on the first use case

-This utility test demonstrates a practical use of the Start & Stop add-on by allowing the interruption and resumption of a simulation of the TNF tumor with updated parameters to convert an unsuccessful treatment into a successful one in real-time.

 To run the utility test, navigate to the test folder and execute the utility_test.py script, specifying the folder where you want the test output to be saved and an image, as shown in Figure 4 of the paper.
 ```bash
 Singularity> cd ../test